Fighting the amygdala hijack

 Finally (and this comes with practice), work on acknowledging your emotions, and expressing them without immediately acting on them.
 Saying, “I’m feeling angry here, and I’m not sure I understand everything that is going on.
 Can we start over, or can I get some clarity?” can give the other person a signal that you are triggered and offer an opportunity to reboot the conversation.

-The term “amygdala hijack” arose from work by Daniel Goleman (interviewed on this topic here) in his groundbreaking book, Emotional Intelligence (latest edition available here).
+The term “amygdala hijack” arose from work by Daniel Goleman (discussing the concept here) in his groundbreaking book, Emotional Intelligence (latest edition available here).
 This 10-minute video, this article from Harvard Business Review and this article provide some additional perspective on the topic and are worth taking a few minutes to peruse if this topic interests you.

 Seven steps for regaining control